Chapter 5: “The New Dispensation of Prayer”

 • There are things we can do to prepare ourselves for prayer.
 For one, Jesus taught that our prayers are of no value if we are entertaining thoughts of hate, anger, jealousy, bigotry, fear, or malice toward anyone.
 But the way to rid ourselves of such negative emotions is not by trying to change our thinking from wrong thinking to right thinking.
 It is to consciously recognize that there is only one God, only one Self, and that one Self is the Self of every individual.
 With this recognition, we see that what we do or do not do to another, we do or do not do to ourselves.
 The nature of God is love, and the more we can be attuned to love, the more receptive we are to the voice of God.

 • Judging by appearances, there are those whom we cannot believe are one with God.
-But we cannot leave anyone out, because if something is spiritually true, it is universally They may not be aware of their true identity, but our recognition of it helps bring it into expression in them.
+But we cannot leave anyone out, because if something is spiritually true, it is universally true.
+They may not be aware of their true identity, but our recognition of it helps bring it into expression in them.
 This is how we “pray for our enemies”—we recognize the truth of their being.
 When I know another as he truly is, peace is established between us.

 2. Some Possible Ideas for Practice